Is Having Money Worth It?

 The value of that cash is governed solely by its use.
 Can you honestly believe that others who have money in much more considerable sums than you are genuinely joyful and more fulfilled than you are?
-Has wealth meant an end to suffering, worry, and trouble for them?
+Has wealth meant an end to their suffering, worry, and trouble?

 Just give me the simple joys of life.